SamOdum/past8media/src/content/2019-12-30-work-at-home-digital-marketing-guide-for-seniors.md

 ---
-title: WORK AT HOME & DIGITAL MARKETING GUIDE FOR SENIORS
+title: Work at home &  digital marketing guide for seniors
 author: Youwai
 tags:
+  - star
-  - ''
+  - geting started
+image: /img/matthew-bennett-78htqvjyms4-unsplash.jpg
 date: 2019-12-25T19:42:58.300Z
 ---
 ![Work At Home & Digital Marketing For Seniors](images/logo-light.png)

-If You're A Senior Citizen, You Should Definitely Look Into This!

-# It’s About Time For You To Start

-# Working From Home Using
+If you're a senior citizen, you should definitely look into this!

+# It’s about time for you to start

+# working from home using

-# The Internet!
+# the internet!

 * Wouldn't you want to work on something that engages your sense of curiosity, adventure and possibility?
 * Wouldn't it be awesome to work on something that produces money while at the same time, pushes you to be as creative and as imaginative as before?